OctopusDeploy/docs/docs/terms.md

 ### Deployment Targets

-[Deployment Targets](/docs/infrastructure/deployment-targets) are where you will be deploying your application to -  physical servers or cloud services.
+[Deployment Targets](/docs/infrastructure/deployment-targets)  represent the servers, machines and cloud services where your software and services will be deployed.

 ### Environments

-An [Environment](/docs/infrastructure/environments) is a group of deployment targets.
-Your Development environment might be one server that hosts a web application, a service, and a database server.
+Octopus organizes your deployment targets into groups called [Environments](/docs/infrastructure/environments) so you can promote your software through your deployment pipeline, for instance, from Development to Test and finally into Production.

 ### Target Roles